ucb-introstat/introstat-fall-2018/syllabus/policies.md

 - Do not take the class if you cannot attend the discussion you are registered in.
 - You will be encouraged to problem solve individually or in groups.
 - Each person must submit each lab independently to bCourses, but you are welcome to collaborate with other students in your lab room.
-- To receive credit, you must attend lab, work on the lab assignment until you're finished or the lab period is over, and get checked off by a course staff member.
+- You must attend lab, work on the lab assignment until the lab period is over, and get checked off by a course staff member.
 - If you finish the lab early, we encourage you to help others with their lab.
-- The first two labs (lab01 and lab02) won't be part of your final grade.
+- Please plan ahead and pace yourself.
+Don't wait until the due day to do a lab assignment.
+Don't wait until the last minute to submit your lab assignments.
 - Your lab score will be computed based on both: 1) lab attendance, and 2) submission of completed lab assignments to bCourses.
+    + full credit: lab attendance and complete submission on time.
+    + half credit: lab attendance but no submission, or no attendance with complete submission on time.
+    + late submission (up to a week after due date) will receive a 50% deduction.